nikhiluidev/NextTrip-MetroTransit/metro-transit/README.md

 departureList.js - This component renders respective departure details from the route, direction, stop selections.
 App.test.js - This contains all tests using React Testing library. fetchData - This contains method to fetch the data through Axios.

+## Assumptions Made
+On initial page render, routes API call is called to get all the routes.
+When there is selected route, departure and stop make the departures list API call every 1minute as the dpearture times changes every 1minute.
+The container is responsive.
+Hence, added different view posrts to make it responsive.
+After the stop selection is done, the URL shows the path with selected route/selected departure/ selected stop.